austindd/virtual-dom-framework/VDOM/README.md

 There are still plenty of known and unknown bugs.
 Contributions are welcomed for code improvements, documentation, bug reports/fixes, testing, and feature requests.
 Just let me know.

-Documentation is still pending as of February 14, 2019.
+Documentation is still pending as of March 12, 2019.
 Will be updated soon with a basic API guide.

 ### To-Do List:

+- Fix DOM event handling by implementing top-level event delegation (a technique used by React to solve the same problem).
+- Settle on ideal component composition structure.
+- Normalize component class composition for ES5 and ES6 classes.
-- Provide basic API documentaion (top priority).
+- Provide basic API documentaion.
-- Fix implementation of HTML inline 'on-event' event handlers.
-- Add ability to nest component constructors inside each other within a single 'render' function.
-This will require some refactoring of the `VDOM.createClass` method.
 - Improve error handling for edge cases during the construction and diffing of virtual DOM's.
-- Add API for global state management (use event emitters as get/set methods for global state access).
+- Add API for global state management (should implement this as a plugin to avoid conflicts with other state management libraries).

 ### Additional Notes: